artem712/artem712/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="400"/>
 </div>

-👋 Hi, I’m skilled and motivated full-stack developer with 8+ years of experience.
+👋 Hi, I’m skilled and motivated full-stack developer with 6+ years of experience.
 I have created 60+ websites using the several programming languages and frameworks.

 👀 Advanced in many languages and frameworks such as JavaScript/React,Vue and Python/Django,Flask.

-I have a deep knowledge of many high-level programming languages and related frameworks (I mostly use Django and Python, but seek overall skill vs specific expertise).
+I have a deep knowledge of many high-level programming languages and related frameworks (I mostly use MERN and Python/Django stack, but seek overall skill vs specific expertise).

 ⭐I received 95% positive feedback from management for punctuality, preventability, and flexibility.⭐

-💞️ I am seeking a full-stack developer position with a company which will require me to utilize my skills, abilities and experience in the IT field to ensure the company’s success.
+💞️ Built 10+ E-Commerce websites using Shopify, Magento, and Headless CMS (Strapi,Contentful).

-Own the development of product features end-toend including scoping, architecting, coding, testing and rolling out features
+Own the development of product features end-to-end including scoping, architecting, coding, testing, and rolling out features.

 📫 You can contact me by   <a href='https://www.linkedin.com/in/'><img src="https://github.com/devicons/devicon/blob/master/icons/linkedin/linkedin-original.svg" width="30"/></a> and 📫freelance1773@gmail.com.
 <br><br>